 6. Hair Loss

 Normally, hair grows, stops growing and then falls out.
 (10) But chronic stress cuts this process short at the ‘growing’ stage and fast forwards to the part where hair falls out.
 This typically happens because of the hormone disruption associated with stress.
 (11)

 There is a delay between stress and hair loss, though – roughly three months.

 So if you’ve begun to notice your hair falling out, think back to what you were doing three months ago.
 Have you done anything to make life less stressful?
 No?
 Your hair’s gonna keep falling out, my friend.

-Chronic stress can make pre-existing skin conditions like eczema and psoriasis worse.
+Chronic stress can also make pre-existing skin conditions like eczema and psoriasis worse.
 This is because stress prompts chemical changes in your body that leave your skin more sensitive.
+(12)

-Stress can also make acne flare up due to the increase in skin oil that accompanies it.
+What’s more, stress can make acne flare up due to the increase in skin oil that accompanies it.

 Wondering what you should do about chronic stress?
 Check out this post to learn about 10 awesome strategies!
 The video below will also provide some tips.